 As simple as this might seem, it has a huge influence on the psyche of your customers.
 Most apps that people download these days are left unused because they did not take any action on it or felt compelled to do so.
 Once someone starts using it, they will be comfortable doing it again.
 Making a customer take the first step is where everything lies.

-The goal of an effective onboarding process is to make the user undergo the first transaction as soon as possible.
-The more time it takes, the higher are the chances of people dropping off.
+An effective onboarding process aims to make the user undergo the first transaction as soon as possible.
+The more time it takes, the higher the chances of people dropping off.